Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 - Louisville is 4-3-0 against the spread this year.

-- The Cardinals have covered the spread twice this season when underdogs by 3.5 points or more (in three chances).
+- The Cardinals have covered the spread twice this year when underdogs by 4 points or more (in three chances).

-- Louisville's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Louisville's games this season have gone over the total in two out of seven opportunities (28.6%).

-- Louisville is 4-2 against the spread and 4-3 overall in games when it records more than 15.3 points.
+- Louisville is 4-2 against the spread and 4-3 overall in games when it scores more than 15.3 points.

-- Louisville is 4-3 against the spread and 4-4 overall when the team amasses more than 325.5 yards.
+- Louisville is 4-3 against the spread and 4-4 overall when the team totals more than 325.5 yards.

-- This season the Cardinals have turned the ball over 12 times, one more than the Tigers' takeaways (11).
+- The Cardinals have turned the ball over 12 times this season, one more turnover than the Tigers have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.